Rendszerguru/PakEntpacker/README.md

 ## **Version 1.0.0**

-Modified version of the Enfusion pak unpacker created by youarebamboozled.
+Modified version of the Enfusion pak unpacker created by FlipperPlz.

 When assigned to a pak file, pressing Enter or double-clicking will unpack both the specified pak file and all other pak files within the same directory.